bunkford/plt/README.md

 | M        | Move selected
 | ESC      | Clear commands, go back to select mode.
 | T        | Text Mode.
 Align with mouse, and start typing.
 Enter to finish.
+| DEL      | When lines are selected, deletes them
+| Ctrl     | When this is pressed, lines don't snap to eachother

 ## Fonts